Shop homeowners insurance locally

 1. Learn about how much coverage you need

-When you get home insurance quotes, the coverage amounts listed are often estimates — not an exact calculation of how much coverage you’ll need.
+The first step to shopping for homeowners insurance is calculating how much coverage you need.
+When you get home insurance quotes, the coverage amounts listed are often estimates — not an exact calculation of coverage you need.
 To make sure you’re being quoted for the right amount of coverage, consider getting a more accurate estimate of the following:

 The replacement cost of your home: The amount of insurance on your house should be equal to its replacement cost — the amount it would cost to rebuild the home from the ground up after a disaster.
 Insurers often provide their own replacement cost estimate using online estimation tools, but for a more precise calculation, consider hiring a professional appraiser.